Central Asia: Medieval to modern history

 The Soviet areas of Central Asia saw much industrialisation and construction of infrastructure, but also the suppression of local cultures, hundreds of thousands of deaths from failed collectivisation programmes, and a lasting legacy of ethnic tensions and environmental problems.
 Soviet authorities deported millions of people, including entire nationalities, from western areas of the Soviet Union to Central Asia and Siberia.
 According to Touraj Atabaki and Sanjyot Mehendale, "From 1959 to 1970, about two million people from various parts of the Soviet Union migrated to Central Asia, of which about one million moved to Kazakhstan."

 After the collapse of the Soviet Union

-With the collapse of the Soviet Union, five countries gained independence, that is, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+With the collapse of the Soviet Union, five countries gained independence: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
 The historian and Turkologist Peter B. Golden explains that without the imperial manipulations of the Russian Empire but above all the Soviet Union, the creation of said republics would have been impossible.

 In nearly all the new states, former Communist Party officials retained power as local strongmen.
-None of the new republics could be considered functional democracies in the early days of independence, although in recent years Kyrgyzstan, Kazakhstan and Mongolia have made further progress towards more open societies, unlike Uzbekistan, Tajikistan, and Turkmenistan, which have maintained many Soviet-style repressive tactics.
+None of the new republics could be considered functional democracies in the early days of independence.
+Kyrgyzstan, Kazakhstan, and Mongolia later made progress towards more open societies, unlike Uzbekistan, Tajikistan, and Turkmenistan, which have maintained many repressive Soviet-style tactics.

 Beginning in the early 2000s, the Chinese government engaged in a series of human rights abuses against Uyghurs and other ethnic and religious minorities in Xinjiang.